Shotbow/fudawiki-files/hanafuda/suits/willow.md

 The Willow Chaff is known as the Lightning card [鬼札 - おにふだ, *onifuda*, lit. "demon card"], and in the modern [hachihachibana](/en/hanafuda/patterns/hachihachibana) pattern the hanging willow branches on it have been altered to a more abstract grey and red cyclone shape, with various details (such as drums, windmills, a demon's claw, etc.) underlying the coloration, depending on the specific deck.

 The other three cards of the suit have maintained the willow tree motif.
 The Animal card features a long-tailed, red and yellow Swallow [燕 - つばめ, *tsubame*] flying between the drooping branches.
 The Bright card is generally known in English as the "Rain Man," and features a human figure holding an umbrella under a willow tree beside a stream.
-In modern Japanese versions of the Rain Man card, the person depicted is prominent Heian era calligrapher Ono No Michikaze [小野道風 - おののみちかぜ], also known as Ono no Tōfū [おののとうふう], observing an orange frog in the lower left corner of the card.
+In modern Japanese versions of the Rain Man card, the person depicted is prominent Heian era calligrapher Ono no Michikaze [小野道風 - おののみちかぜ], also known as Ono no Tōfū [おののとうふう], observing an orange frog in the lower left corner of the card.

 In a few games, including Tensho, an alternate month ordering is used, with the Willow suit representing February or the number 2 instead.
 On the other hand, in the [Korean](/en/hanafuda/hwatu) suit order, Willow is considered to represent December or the number 12.